YBCGitHubby/TwineToolGuide/content/docs/createstory.md

 #### STEP 2
 Once you create your story, Twine will open the Story Map screen to create passages and links.
 Every new story starts with a single passage which appears on the Story Map as a square with a green rocket icon attached to it.
 When you double click on it, Twine opens a dialogue box to edit the passage.

+{% capture text %}
+You find yourself in a room with two doors.
+{% endcapture %}
-Enter your initial content of your story into the passage editor.
+{% include card.html text=text header="Enter your initial content of your story into the passage editor." title="" %}

+{% include figure.html img="Creating first passage.jpg" alt="First passage" caption="Story Map and Passage Editor" width="100%" %}

 #### STEP 3
 Add Links.
 Use double square brackets `([[ ]])` to create a link to another passage.